Pamela Colman Smith: Biography

-In 1899 her father died, leaving Smith at the age of 21 without either parent.
+In 1899 her father died, leaving Smith orphaned at the age of 21.
 She returned to England that year, continuing to work as an illustrator, and branching out into theatrical design for a miniature theatre.
 In London, she was taken under the wing of the Lyceum Theatre group led by Terry (who is said to have given her the nickname 'Pixie'), Henry Irving, and Bram Stoker and traveled with them around the country, working on costumes and stage design.

 In 1901, she established a studio in London and held a weekly open house for artists, authors, actors, and others involved with the arts.
 Arthur Ransome, then in his early 20s, describes one of these "at home" evenings, and the curious artistic circle around Smith, in his 1907 Bohemia in London.

 Smith wrote and illustrated two books about Jamaican folklore: Annancy Stories (1899) and Chim-Chim, Folk Stories from Jamaica (1905).
 These books included Jamaican versions of tales involving the traditional African folk figure Anansi the Spider.
 She also continued her illustration work, taking on projects for William Butler Yeats and his brother, the painter Jack Yeats.
 She illustrated Bram Stoker's last novel, The Lair of the White Worm in 1911, and Ellen Terry's book on Diaghilev's Ballets Russes, The Russian Ballet in 1913.

 Smith supported the struggle for the right to vote, and through the Suffrage Atelier, a collective of professional illustrators, she contributed artwork to further the cause of women's suffrage in Great Britain.
-Additionally, Smith donated her services for more poster designs and toys to the Red Cross during World War I.
+Smith also donated her services for poster designs and toys to the Red Cross during World War I.